warrieka/warrieka.github.io/README.md

 About the author
 ----------------

 My name is **Kay Warrie**.
-I am geospatial data analyst and developer from Balgium.
+I am geospatial data analyst and developer from Belgium.
 My current employer is the research department of the city of Antwerp.
 Professionaly I work on webmapping with arcgis-server or Mapbox Tilemill, maintain INSPIRE-compliant metadata, and do all kinds of GIS analyses are related on city data.
-Most analyses are related to adressing, spatial relationships,  proximety analyses (routing, service area's etc.) for environmental impact studies, zoning or construction permits.
+Most analyses are related to adressing-geocoding, spatial relationships,  proximity analyses (routing, service area's etc.) for environmental impact studies, zoning or construction permits.

 [Contact me](mailto:kaywarrie@gmail.com)
 [More about me](http://warrieka.github.io/#!aboutMe.md)

 #### Sources: